miloboyd/chess-robot/README.md

     it will then wait for a response in the /move_complete topic of true to indicate that the robot has stopped moving.

 Camera integration:

-    The camera has not been tested yet and therefore has not been fully integrated.
+    the camera has not been tested yet and therefore has not been fully integrated.
 I will include instructions on how to use it once it is tested.
     Eventually it will be toggled on using a rosarg.